pramnora/moc/README.md

 I tend to completely forget...?

 If I went and *paid* money to join that course/or, those courses...; then, forgetting where the link was...;
-also amounts to **wasting** all of the money I just went and spent!
+also amounts to me **wasting** all of the money I just went and spent!

 **NOTE**: The GitHub/Netlify link to this page is: